|

 played out in recent years, especially a year ago–and in particular at

+our first gathering of nearly all siblings after Dad died.
 As I write, I realize there will be readers who wonder why I

 allude to differences within the family and some of our tensions.